-A home security system helps customers protect their possessions, investments, and families.
-The best home security systems put more power in the hands of the purchaser—quite literally, since many can operate and monitor the property via a central mobile application on a smartphone or tablet.
+A good home security system can help customers protect their possessions, investments, and families.
+The best home security systems put more power in the hands of the purchaser, with most offering a mobile app which the customer can use to operate the system and monitor their property.
 Residents can even use their voices to control some home security products, since many of them offer compatibility with smart-home assistants like Alexa, Google Assistant, and Siri.
-Some systems don’t even need to be installed by a professional, though others offer a choice between professional and DIY installation.
-The price of home security has become more affordable in recent years, as new competitors continue to enter the market and more advanced technologies become available at cheaper costs.
-There is more choice than ever before when it comes to home security systems.
+Some systems don’t need to be installed by a professional, though others offer a choice between professional and DIY installation for customers who know how to install security cameras or feel comfortable doing so.
+There is more choice than ever before when it comes to home security systems, which is a huge benefit for homeowners and renters who want to improve the security of their home.
+But how are customers meant to choose the best system for their home?

-When buying a home security system today, many customers expect it to have an array of available equipment like doorbell cameras, indoor and outdoor security cameras, motion sensors, smart detectors, and smart alarms.
-Choosing the right one doesn’t just boil down to the technology, but also the company behind it.
+Customers generally expect a home security system to have an array of available equipment like doorbell cameras, indoor and outdoor security cameras, motion sensors, environmental and hazard detectors, and alarms.
+But choosing the right one doesn’t just boil down to the technology; it also depends on the company behind it.
 Reliable home security brands will offer better-quality products, better applications, better security features, and better monitoring services.
 Ultimately, investing in the right home security system for a customer’s needs is worth the cost.
 We looked at a number of top home security companies to find the best options available for every customer, no matter their home security needs.

 - BEST OVERALL: Vivint